 Why is wardrobe important?

 Think of two TV shows that take place during the same time and in the same location.
 It’s likely they have a distinguishable aesthetic that sets them apart from each other.
-For example, Law and Order: Special Victims Unit and Brooklyn Nine-Nine are two police shows that take place in modern day New York, but each has its own unique look and feel.
+For example, Law and Order: Special Victims Unit and Blue Bloods are two police procedurals that take place in modern day New York, but each has its own unique look and feel.
 One of the ways films and TV shows achieve this is through wardrobe.

 A production’s costumes department has a lot to think about when they’re designing and compiling clothing.
 Each character’s outfit needs to match their personality, fit within the look of the show, and be realistic for the setting.
 As a Background Actor, your wardrobe choices are a key factor in helping costumers realize their vision.
 The wrong outfit choice can ruin the credibility of the look production is trying to create.

-When you’re hired by Central Casting, your details will have all the information you need for your booking, including wardrobe, make-up, and hair notes.
+When you’re hired by Central Casting, your details will have all the information you need for your booking, including wardrobe, makeup, and hair notes.
 Some productions will have very specific looks for you to emulate, others may leave room for you to inject your own style, and some may provide wardrobe for you.
-Whatever the case, it's important to read your details carefully to understand your role.
-It should go without saying, but you should arrive to set with your wardrobe clean and unwrinkled (unless otherwise stated in your details.)
-When instructed to bring your clothes instead of arriving camera ready, make sure they make it to set in good condition.
-If you have wardrobe that has holes or needs patching, now is a great time to learn basic mending skills to bring life back to some of your well-worn options.
+Whatever the case, it’s important to read your details carefully to understand your role.
+Unless otherwise stated in your details, you should arrive to set with your wardrobe clean and unwrinkled.
+When instructed to bring your clothes instead of arriving camera ready, be sure they make it to set in good condition.

 Even when wardrobe is provided, there will likely be base items you need to bring, like specific color socks or a certain kind of shoe, and you should always wear clean and sufficient undergarments.